-Although we are not including GHG emissions resulting from the University's procurement spend in our Net Zero Target, we are collating the information using the Welsh Government reporting methodology each year.
-Our results for 2019-20, 2020-21 and 2021-22 are presented in the table below.
+Although we are not including GHG emissions resulting from the University's procurement spend in our Net Zero 2030 target, we have a specific target to reduce supply chain emissions by 30% by 2030 and are collating the information using the Welsh Government reporting methodology each year.
+Our results for our base year 2019-20 along with 2020-21 and 2021-22 published data are presented in the table below.